Hurdles to Progress in Long-form Question Answering: Analysis

 \textbf{Using retrieved QA for generation}: Since ELI5 contains significant amount of overlap between the training and validation sets, a system can simply copy the answers of retrieved training set questions instead of actually doing generation.~\tableref{tab:rouge_bounds} shows that by using the longest answer within the top-$K$ retrieved questions, we outperform two prior systems (RAG, BART + DPR) that use retrieval-augmented generation.
 As an upper bound, we also consider a system which uses the best possible answer to retrieved training set questions in terms of ROUGE-L (\emph{best top-K train answer}).
 This system gets 28.5 ROUGE-L, outperforming all others. \\

 \textbf{ELI5 performance on overlapping QA}: Finally, we measure the performance difference between validation questions that overlap with the training set vs. those that do not.
-In \appendixref{appendix:overlap_qa_performance} we notice large differences of 6.6 RPrec, 8.1 R@5 in retrieval performance favoring the overlap subset, but only a small generation score gain of 0.8 F1, 0.4 R-L (which may be misleading, \sectionref{sec:rougel_bounds}).\\
+Since we only have human annotations for 300 questions (the no-overlap subset has only 53 samples), we present this analysis using the QQP classifier's outputs as well.
+In \tableref{tab:overlap_vs_no_overlap}, we notice large differences of 6.6 RPrec, 8.1 R@5 in retrieval performance favoring the overlap subset, but only a small generation score gain of 0.8 F1, 0.4 R-L (which may be misleading as discussed in \sectionref{sec:rougel_bounds}).\\

 \textbf{Takeaway (careful held-out curation)}: Based on our findings, we suggest that more careful dataset curation for LFQA tasks is needed to prevent duplicates.
-We acknowledge the efforts from~\citet{fan-etal-2019-eli5} to fix this issue, and suggest alternative methods to control overlap and focus on evaluating generalization in held-out sets: (1) retrieving paraphrases and running human validation to eliminate them; or (2) holding out entire genres or domains to reduce the possibility of overlap.
+While we acknowledge the efforts of~\citet{fan-etal-2019-eli5} to fix this issue, we also suggest alternative methods to control overlap and focus on evaluating generalization in held-out sets: (1) automatically retrieving paraphrases and then running human validation to eliminate them; or (2) holding out entire genres or domains to reduce the possibility of overlap --- for example, keeping Q/A on \textit{Sports} only in the held-out sets.
+Note that simply pruning the existing splits using these criteria will significantly reduce the size of the held-out datasets; so we suggest re-splitting the train/validation/test splits from the entire pool of collected questions.